tomislavmedak/tomislavmedak.github.io/en/txt/index.md

 of Digital Reason*, edited by Petar Jandrić, SensePublishers, 2017, pp.
 243–269.

-Co-authored with Marcell Mars.
-‘Amateur Librarian - A Course in Critical Pedagogy’. *Mondothèque :: A Radiated Book*, Constant, 2016, pp. 48–56.
+Co-authored with Marcell Mars. [‘Amateur Librarian - A Course in Critical Pedagogy‘](/en/amateur/). *Mondothèque :: A Radiated Book*, Constant, 2016, pp. 48–56.
 [🔗 Original post at the Mondothèque wiki](http://www.mondotheque.be/wiki/index.php/Amateur_Librarian_-_A_Course_in_Critical_Pedagogy)

 Co-authored with Marcell Mars and Dubravka Sekulić. ‘“We Need It–we Do